 Cross the footbridge that was rebuilt in 2013.

-At the end of the bridge, turn right onto a rough dirt path.
+At the end of the bridge, turn right onto the Pony Truss Trail, which was rebuilt in 2020

 Follow the path until it ends at a service road.
 Take a sharp left turn up a short, steep slope to the fence next to the MBTA railyard.